Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Methodology

 Consider the pattern, chordal $C_4.$ We have proved that $1-$WL can count the number of subgraphs of chordal $C_4.$ So, to count the number of induced subgraphs of chordal $C_4,$ we only have to eliminate the count of $K_4.$ When we fix one vertex of degree $3$ as key vertex, we can easily compute the count of $K_{1,2}$ in the neighborhood.
 Now, we have to eliminate all three tuples appearing as triangles in the neighborhood of the key vertex.
 We can easily count the number of triangles in the neighborhood of each vertex.
 This gives the exact count of chordal $C_4$ appearing as subgraph in the local structure.
-Using \Cref{local_induced}, we can find $IndCount(Chordal C_4, G)$.
+Using \ref{local_induced}, we can find $IndCount(Chordal C_4, G)$.

 Consider the pattern, $3-star$.
 Here, we choose any of the pendant vertex as key vertex.
 Now, we have to compute $K_{1,2},$ where one center vertex of the star is connected to the key vertex.
-We can easily count the number of colored $K_{1,2}$ in $2$-hop neighborhood of the key vertex.
+We can easily count the number of colored $K_{1,2}$ in $2-$hop neighborhood of the key vertex.
 However, a triangle can be also be included in this count.
 So, we have to eliminate the $3$ tuples forming a triangle.
 Again, using the approach discussed above, we can count the number of colored triangles and this will output the exact count of colored induced $K_{1,2}$.
-Again, using lemma 3, we can find $IndCount(3-star, G).$ \end{proof} \begin{restatable}{theorem}{thnine} Using the fragmentation technique we can count all patterns appearing as induced subgraphs of size $4$ by just running Local $1-$WL. \end{restatable} \begin{proof}
+Again, using lemma 3, we can find $IndCount(3-star, G).$ \end{proof}